Valeriy Gorban: 2014 — :Eurolamp World Rally Team

 2017 became the year of change.
-The Estonian Sergei Larens occupied the seat on the right of Valery Gorban, and the newly created team started in the new WRC-Trophy, where the previous-generation RC1 vehicles were allowed to participate.
+The Estonian Sergei Larens occupied the seat on the right of Gorban, and the newly created team started in the new WRC-Trophy, where the previous-generation RC1 vehicles were allowed to participate.

 2018 started with a new program.
 It was decided to participate in the Latvian and Estonian Rally Championships.
 Two championships had common first races.
-The crew of Valeriy Gorban and Sergei Larens became the leader in both of them thanks to their victory at the season start and a prize place got in the next stage.
+The crew of Gorban and Larens became the leader in both of them thanks to their victory at the season start and a prize place got in the next stage.
 In May, the championships’ paths diverged and the crew confirmed its leading ambitions in the Latvian Talsi rally.
 The Estonian spring-and-summer season started with Tallinn Rally and Viru Rally.
 Georg Gross – the three-time champion of Estonia – joined the battle right there.
 Two-second places and keen struggle allowed the crew to talk about a bright finish to the championship season.

 In 2019, it was decided to continue competitions in rally competitions in Latvia and Estonia.
 The winter part has traditionally started with stages in the east of Latvia.
 The fight for victory at the Aluxne rally in January went to the last special stages with Oliver Solberg.
 Unfortunately, the broken wheel did not allow the car to reach its full potential.
 As a result, the crew ended up with the second place in the overall standings.
 The next stage in Gulben did not allow to continue the podium series due to the loss of time in one of the turns.
 In May, due to the cancellation of the Estonian round, the crew was able to start in Ukraine.
 The restored Rally Fortecya was at a very high level, and the crew of Valery Gorban and Sergei Larens did not know the equal paths of Podillya.
 Fighting on two fronts continued in stages in Latvia and Estonia.
 In the summer, two silver awards were awarded in Estonia, but as a result of the year the victorious champagne crew never knew.
 This time, the results in the two championships, as well as last season, were also the same, but the championship unit changed to three.